-Jetson Nano is another single-board based development kit for both artificial intelligence (AI) and IoT based projects and prototyping.
+Jetson Nano is another single-board-based development kit for both artificial intelligence (AI) and IoT-based projects and prototyping.
 The board is used for projects where high graphical performance is required, as it has a built-in NVIDIA graphical processing unit (GPU) installed.
 The board also has a computing platform installed, which gives it the ability to make artificial intelligence models rapidly.
-Thus, Jetson Nano provides you good performance (very similar to Raspberry Pi models) for projects like artificial intelligence, image processing, the internet of things trend, and machine learning.
+Thus, Jetson Nano provides you with good performance (very similar to Raspberry Pi models) for projects like artificial intelligence, image processing, the internet of things trend, and machine learning.

 You can choose this board specifically if you are working on a project based on artificial intelligence.
 Features and technical specifications of Jetson Nano board include 128 core maxwell GPU, Quadcore A57 processor at 1.43 GHz, 4GB LPDDR4 memory, microSD card support, HDMI port, display port, 5 USB support including four 3.0 and one 2.0 ports.

 Intel Edison is yet another powerful single board-based category development board for IoT prototyping.
 The Intel board is built for making advanced IoT projects.
 Intel is well-known for making high-performance and efficient processors for computers.
-Thus, this board would not disappoint you if you are planning to go with it and build powerful and advance IoT projects for the engineering industry.
+Thus, this board would not disappoint you if you are planning to go with it and build powerful and advanced IoT projects for the engineering industry.

 Intel Edison is available in two versions including Arduino compatible board and a smaller board for making simple projects.
 It comes with dual-core, Wi-Fi support, Bluetooth 4.0 connectivity, and 4GB flash memory.
 The board supports around 16 digital I/O pins, 4 PWM output pins, 6 analog pins, 1 I2C port, and 1 Rx/Tx port.
 It is a bit expensive as compared with other IoT development boards, however, its features and high performance make the price tag reasonable.